haroldlinke/pyMobaLedLib/README.md

 History of Change
+5.3.1- 17.05.2024
+correction:
+- crash when using mousewheel in macro tree and some other forms new
+- servoanimation: servo follows values of Afnagswert und Endwert
+- first part of support for translation into other languages added (not final yet)

+5.3.0J - 15.05.2024
+new:
+- check for new Version on Github correction :
+- error: crash when selecting on a Cell outside the available rows

+5.3.0I - 14.05.2024
+new:
+- last tab saved and will be opened at reopening correction :
+- error: testbutton  inactive after after Send-to-ARDUINO

+5.3.0H - 13.05.2024
+correction
+- error when reading individuell servo animation data for single servos.
+- error in DCC button handling after reconnection after Send_to_ARDUINO
+- error in saving workbook when closing workbook.
+Use filename of last load instead of standard filename.

+5.3.0G - 12.05.2024
+correction
+- crash when deleting rows and no row selected

+5.3.0F - 12.05.2024
+correction
+- delete LEDs_AutoProg before copying new version

+5.3.0D - 11.5.2024
+correction
+- save and load PGF file errors

+5.3.0C - 11.5.2024
+corrected
+- update of pyMLL program for Farbtest call from Excel

+5.3.0B - 11.05.2024
+Improved:
+- LED Color Animation
+Corrected:
+- view on small monitors, added scrollbars
+- about message open failed
+- logfile open is blocking the program

+5.3.0 - 08.05.2024
+- update to MLL3.3.2B
+- corrected issues in servo and led animation
+- reorganisation of windows version

+5.2.6.001 - 27.04.2024
+- corrected ESP32 compatibility for Win
+- program generator and patter configurator pages are active as default
+- better error handling when images are missing or wrong spelled

+5.2.5.001 - 23.4.2024
+- crash when installed in a complete new environment when updating libraries
+- improved error reporting

 5.2.4.001 - 21.4.2024
 - restructuring of event handling
 - corrected: Config page was inoperable, because named-ranges pointed to the wrong table entries